-To use the modality table as an instrument of meaningful observation, clear distinctions have to be made among the teaching functions as well as among the instructional and learning aims that need to be recorded in the table.
+To use the modality table as an instrumen, clear distinctions sre made among the teaching functions as well as among the instructional and learning aims which must be recorded in the table.
 Therefore, it is necessary to describe more specifically the different parts of the modality table and their interrelationships.

-The table reflects three basic ways a teacher and his pupils can actualize their teaching relationships and functions.
+The table reflects three basic ways a teacher and pupils can actualize their teaching relationships and functions.
 These instructional and learning functions are classified as follows: